JT8D-17/XLua-Utils-for-X-Plane/Documentation/Developer_Reference.md

 <a name="1"></a>
 ### 1 Limitations

-- As XLua namespaces are completely local, reading variables from other scripts is not possible.
+- As XLua name spaces are completely local, reading variables from other scripts is not possible.
-If you want to use any of XLuaUtils' functions in airplane related scripts, add them as a submodule at the end of the "submodules" section in `xluautils.lua`.
+If you want to use any of XLuaUtils' functions in airplane related scripts, add them as a sub-module at the end of the "sub-modules" section in `xluautils.lua`.
 - Any XLua limitations apply, especially regarding table scope in XLua 1.1 or newer.
 Any table must be - and is being - treated as local.
 - XLuaUtils' capabilities do not encompass the full extent of X-Plane's API (yet?).